Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 <img src = "assets/3.2.show_roles.png">

 If you are operating in a trial account with only Tasty Bytes deployed your result set may match the above screenshot closely, however if you are using an existing Snowflake account your list may be more extensive.

 Thankfully we can filter down this result set which we will cover in the next step.

 ###  Step 3 - Using Result Scan to Filter our Result
-To filter on just the Snowflake System Defined Roles from our previous output please execute the next query which utilizes [RESULT_SCAN](https://docs.snowflake.com/en/sql-reference/functions/result_scan) and [LAST_QUERY_ID](https://docs.snowflake.com/en/sql-reference/functions/last_query_id) to query our SHOW ROLES command as if it were a table with the ability to add a WHERE clause.
+To filter on just the Snowflake System Defined Roles from our previous output please execute the next query which utilizes [RESULT_SCAN](https://docs.snowflake.com/en/sql-reference/functions/result_scan) and [LAST_QUERY_ID](https://docs.snowflake.com/en/sql-reference/functions/last_query_id) to query our previous SHOW ROLES results as if they were a table giving us the ability to add a WHERE clause.

 ```
 SELECT